-Hi, I have seen your employees multiple times use “spending depth”.
+Hi, I have seen your employees use the phrase “spending depth”.
 Please, can you explain the concept?
 Thank you very much.

-We define Spending depth as the lowest amount of money effectively spent in game to progress to the endgame.
-This is important to know and design around, since successful free-to-play games are expected to be played for years and need to withstand many payments of the highly engaged players throughout the progression.
+We define spending depth as the lowest amount of money effectively spent in-game to progress to the endgame.
+Successful free-to-play games are expected to be played for years and need to withstand many payments (usually from highly engaged players) throughout the progression.

 To calculate spending depth you need to:

-- Identify what is the most effective way to progress through the game
+- Identify the most effective way to progress through the game

 - Define what items and currencies the player needs to obtain

-- Calculate what is the total value of these items and currencies
+- Calculate the total value of these items and currencies

-- Find what is the most effective way to purchase them
+- Find the most effective way to purchase them

-It means that it covers only some part of the content.
-Skins are a good example, since usually they are not needed for progression.
-It also needs to cover discounts and special offers.
-If you design spending depth to be X and then offer 75% discount – actual spending depth will be only ¼ of X.
+Spending depth also needs to cover discounts and special offers.
+If you design the spending depth to be X and then offer a 75% discount, the actual spending depth will be only ¼ of X.